tomwechsler/KVM-Virtualization-with-Rocky-Linux/A06/05_Using_virsh_manage_virtual_devices.md

 #### Connecting to the 'virsh' serial console

-We used a serial console when we installed CentOS 7.
+We used a serial console when we installed Rocky 9.
 Let's take a look at how to connect and disconnect from the serial console, in case we need a console connection to our virtual machine.

 ##### Connect to the console: